freenas/freenas-docs/userguide/storage.rst

 .. note:: %brand% uses `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
   full disk encryption for ZFS volumes.
-This type of encryption is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or in the event of physical theft of disks.
+This type of encryption is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or when disks are physically stolen.

   Because data cannot be read without the key, encrypted disks containing sensitive data can be safely removed, reused, or discarded without secure wiping or physical destruction of the media.

-  The encryption scheme is **not** designed to protect against unauthorized software access when the pool is already unlocked.
+  This encryption method is **not** designed to protect against unauthorized software access when the pool is already unlocked.
 Before sensitive data is stored on the system, ensure that only authorized users have access to the |web-ui| and that permissions with appropriate restrictions are set on shares.

 In %brand%, entire disks and pools are encrypted, not individual filesystems.
-Each disk in an encrypted volume contains an unencrypted partition table identifying the location of ZFS data on the disk but not its contents, followed by one or more encrypted data partitions containing the usual ZFS pool structures and user data in an encrypted manner.
-After creation, the pool can be unlocked and used as normal by the system at boot, or by an authorized user if boot-time unlocking is disabled.
-Data is encrypted as it is written and decrypted as it is read.
+Each disk in an encrypted pool contains an unencrypted partition table identifying the organization of data on the disk followed by one or more encrypted data partitions.
+Pools can be unlocked by the system at startup, or manually by an authorized user if unlocking at startup is disabled.

+Data is decrypted when read from encrypted pools, and encrypted before writing.

-Encrypted pools  are unmounted and locked when the system shuts down, or when triggered by an authorized user.
-Hard drives that feature built-in self-encryption (often abbreviated to SED) can also be encrypted using their own firmware feature to completely encrypt the drive, see :ref:`Self-Encrypting Drives`, and in this case the partition table is also encrypted.
+Encrypted pools are unmounted and locked when the system shuts down, or manually by an authorized user.

+The built-in encryption on :ref:`Self-Encrypting Drives` (SED) can also be used.
+This encrypts everything on the drive, including the partition table.

-It is important to understand the details when considering whether encrypting a pool is an appropriate measure, and to ensure data is effectively protected:
+It is important to understand the details when considering whether encrypting a pool is right for the intended use:

-* %brand% encryption is different from the encryption used in Oracle's proprietary, non-open source version of ZFS.
+* %brand% encryption differs from the encryption used in Oracle's proprietary version of ZFS.
 To convert between these formats, both pools must be unlocked, and the data copied between them.